firezone/firezone/rust/gateway/README.md

 To run the gateway:

 ```
-firezone-gateway --portal_token <portal_token>
+firezone-gateway --token <token>
 ```

-where `portal_token` is the token shown when creating a gateway group in the Firezone admin portal.
+where `token` is the token shown when creating a gateway group in the Firezone admin portal.

 If you're running as an unprivileged user, you'll need the `CAP_NET_ADMIN` capability to open `/dev/net/tun`.
 You can add this to the gateway binary with: